 - Asses the outcome of past management efforts on land surface characteristics

-- Provide geospatial tools to predict the effects of disturbances and management actions
+- Provide geospatial tools to help predict the effects of disturbances and management actions

-- Directly engage stakeholders at every step in the research process
+- Directly engage stakeholders at every step in the research and tool development process

 - Yield a significant net reduction in emissions using strategies that are easily replicable and scalable